Helen MacInnes

-Life

-She and her husband emigrated to the United States in 1937, when he took an academic position at Columbia University in New York, while retaining his role in the British MI6, for foreign espionage.
-MacInnes published her first novel during World War II, and her early novels are all based in that setting.
-Later she wrote more about characters within the context of the Cold War.

-Early life
+Early life and education

-Helen Clark MacInnes was born on October 7, 1907 in Glasgow to Donald MacInnes and Jessica McDiarmid, and had a traditional Scots Presbyterian upbringing.
+Helen Clark MacInnes was born on 7 October 1907 in Glasgow to Donald MacInnes and Jessica McDiarmid, and had a traditional Scots Presbyterian upbringing.
+The family lived in Helensburgh after she was five, and she attended Hermitage Academy there.
+Later she moved to the Glasgow High School for Girls.

 MacInnes graduated from the University of Glasgow in Scotland in 1928 with an MA in French and German.
-MacInnes continued her studies at University College, London, where she received a diploma in librarianship in 1931.
+She continued her studies at University College, London, where she received a diploma in librarianship in 1931.

+Personal life

+MacInnes accepted an appointment as a special cataloguer for the Ferguson Collection at the University of Glasgow.
+She worked with the Dunbartonshire Education Authority to select books for county libraries.
 While working as a librarian, MacInnes met the classics scholar Gilbert Highet.
+They married on 22 September 1932.

+In the same year, Gilbert Highet accepted a classics teaching appointment at St John's College, Oxford.
+While they were living in Oxford, MacInnes performed as an amateur actress with the Oxford University Dramatic Society and the Oxford Experimental Theatre.

+The couple moved to New York City in 1937.
+Highet took an academic position at Columbia University in New York, while retaining a post in the British MI6 for foreign espionage.

-The pair married on September 22, 1932, and moved to New York City in 1937.
-The pair had one child, Keith Highet, who was born in 1933 and became an eminent international lawyer.
+They had one child, Keith Highet, who was born in 1933 and became an eminent international lawyer.

+MacInnes became a U.S. citizen in 1952.

 Career

+One of MacInnes’ inspirations in writing on foreign affairs and espionage was her honeymoon to the European mainland, Bavaria in particular.
+As she and Highet witnessed the oppression of the German totalitarian regime, she planned to write against the oppressive forces of the Nazi government, and kept notes for that purpose.

-In the early 1930s, MacInnes had collaborated with Highet to translate German literature, which helped finance their summer travels through Europe.
+In the early 1930s, MacInnes collaborated with Highet to translate German literature, which helped finance their summer travels through Europe.
 These European excursions gave MacInnes exposure to locations that she used later as settings for her espionage thrillers.

-MacInnes accepted an appointment as a special cataloguer for the Ferguson Collection at the University of Glasgow.
-She worked with the Dunbartonshire Education Authority to select books for county libraries.
-In 1932, Gilbert Highet accepted a classics teaching appointment at St John's College, Oxford.
-While in Oxford, MacInnes performed as an amateur actress with the Oxford University Dramatic Society and the Oxford Experimental Theatre.

-One of MacInnes’ greatest inspirations in writing on foreign affairs and espionage was her honeymoon to the European mainland, Bavaria in particular.
-As she and Highet witnessed the oppression of the German totalitarian regime, she swore to write against the oppressive forces of the Nazi government.
-MacInnes even kept notes about the different governments she saw in her travels with Highet that she would refer back to when she began writing full-time.

-Highet served as a British intelligence agent in MI6 in addition to working as a classical scholar.
+Highet was a British intelligence agent in MI6 in addition to working as a classical scholar.
 Highet continued his work with MI6 after he and MacInnes moved to the U.S. in 1937.
 That year he accepted an appointment as a professor and chairman of the department of classics (Latin and Greek) at Columbia University in New York City.
 When the couple moved there permanently, MacInnes began her writing career.
 Highet's work in intelligence, in addition to MacInnes's own research and traveling, influenced her writing.
 MacInnes and Highet produced two books together, translations of German works.

-In 1939, the couple's son was taken to hospital with a ruptured appendix.
-During this episode, Highet came across MacInnes's notes and commentary on Hitler's rise to power, and other matters of contemporary politics.
+In 1939, Highet came across MacInnes's notes and commentary on Hitler's rise to power, and other matters of contemporary politics.
 He encouraged her to use them as the basis for a novel.